andreykuzin70/batch_igv/README.md

 Finally, the sixth argument is the path to the IGV batch, which is a crucial component if batch script needs to be run automatically.
 Also needs to be expressed as path.

-Listed above are the six mandatory arguments, however, there is a seventh optional argument (--runScript) which needs to be included if you would like to automatically generate the snapshots using the generated batch script to be run automatically.
+Listed above are the six mandatory arguments, nonetheless, there are two optional arguments (--runScript, --range).
+Including the command **--runScript** will induce the script to automatically generate images, by opening IGV and running the unique batch script.
+And including the argument **--range (int value)** will change the default value of 50 bp on each side of the position to desired value, modifying the amount of visible bases, and adjusting window size horizontally.

 #### Down below are examples of how you would call the script in a command line: